Are you looking to save money on transport in Italy? It’s possible, don’t be discouraged!

 Strikes can ruin even the best-laid plans.
 Although they aren’t as frequent with trains as you might think (we experience a strike about every 40-50 times we ride the train), they can be annoying and cancel many routes or all of them at the last moment.

-Be aware that trains stations are not always located in the middle of Italy’s major cities.
+Be aware that train stations are not always located in the middle of Italy’s major cities.
 It may take you a few minutes to walk or take the metro to reach the historic or tourist areas.
 Stations in hilly towns such as Tuscany or Umbria are often at the top of the hill.
 Buses might not run frequently, so it may be a bit of a hike.
 Plan ahead if you have limited mobility or a lot of luggage.

 If You don’t have a lot of luggage, the train may be the best and cheapest option.